TileDB-Inc/TileDB/format_spec/filters/double_delta.md

 ### Input and Output Layout

-The input data layout will be an array of integer numbers.
+The input data layout will be an array of integer numbers (each known as `in_{n}`, with `n` starting from 0).
 Their type (henceforth known as `input_t`) is inferred from the output type of the previous filter, or the tile's datatype if this is the first filter in the pipeline, but can be overriden by the [_Reinterpret datatype_ field](../filter_pipeline.md#delta-compressor-options) in the filter options.

 The output data layout consists of the following fields: